-The axioms in most EUT axiomatizations are requirements imposed on the preference order \geq .
-In this respect the axiom system of von Neumann and Morgenstern (1944) is an exception.
-Their axioms are in terms of utilities.
-However a translation to the language of preferences seems to be possible.
+The axioms in many EUT axiomatizations are requirements imposed on the preference order \geq .
+In others the axioms are in terms of utilities - eg von Neumann and Morgenstern (1944) or in terms of the outcomes, eg Marschak (1950).
+However a translation to the language of preferences is feasible in view of the lack of necessity to distinguish between e_x and x in EUT.
 In the following it will be assumed that the axioms express postulated properties of the preference order.
 Most axiomatizations of this kind lead to a representation theorem of the following form.